vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 Normally you get single sensors for each parameter!

 Because the price is low, there are some downsides in sensor precision, the formaldehyde and CO2 sensor doesn't work that good as a dedicated sensor.
-But for the other parameters it a good overall air quality sensor to detect how your air quality is and if you need some fresh air inside.
+But for the other parameters it is a good overall air quality sensor to detect how your air quality is and if you need some fresh air inside.

 {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_EzMO9dT" target="_blank">Zigbee Air quality sensor - Tuya (AliExpress)</a>